eProsima/Integration-Service-docs/docs/newprotocol.rst

 .. image:: NEW_BRIDGE.png
     :align: center

-Typically a *transformation function* will be useful to split responsabilities and allow *readers* and *writers* to only worry about protocol details without data transformations.
+Typically a *transformation function* will be useful to split responsibilities and allow *readers* and *writers* to only worry about protocol details without data transformations.
 If you want to know more about *Transformation Libraries* you can see :ref:`Data Transformation` use case.